-- · the above-average industry growth of product and market areas that we have targeted, - our plan to increase our revenue through the introduction of new products within our existing product families as well as in new product categories and families, - · our intention to exercise our purchase option with respect to our manufacturing facility in Chengdu, China, - · our belief that we will continue to incur significant legal expenses that vary with the level of activity in each of our legal proceedings, - the effect of liquidity of our investments on our capital resources, - the application of our products in the communications, storage and computing, consumer and industrial markets continuing to account for our revenue. - estimates of our future liquidity requirements, - the cyclical nature of the semiconductor industry, - protection of our proprietary technology, - near term business outlook for 2014 and beyond, - the factors that we believe will impact our ability to achieve revenue growth, - the outcome of the IRS audit of our tax returns, - the percentage of our total revenue from various market segments, - · our ability to integrate Sensima successfully and achieve the anticipated benefits from the acquisition, - · our ability to identify, acquire and integrate future acquisitions and achieve the anticipated benefits from such acquisitions, - · our intention and ability to continue the stock repurchase program and pay future cash dividends, and - · the factors that differentiate us from our competitors.
+- · the above-average industry growth of product and market areas that we have targeted, - our plan to increase our revenue through the introduction of new products within our existing product families as well as in new product categories and families. - · our intention to exercise our purchase option with respect to our manufacturing facility in Chengdu, China, - · our belief that we will continue to incur significant legal expenses that vary with the level of activity in each of our legal proceedings, - the effect that liquidity of our investments has on our capital resources, - the continuing application of our products in the communications, storage and computing, consumer and industrial markets, which account for a majority of our revenue, - · estimates of our future liquidity requirements, - the cyclical nature of the semiconductor industry, - protection of our proprietary technology, - near-term business outlook for the remainder of 2015 and beyond, - the factors that we believe will impact our ability to achieve revenue growth, - the percentage of our total revenue from various market segments, - · our ability to identify, acquire and integrate acquisitions and achieve the anticipated benefits from such acquisitions, - · our intention and ability to continue our stock repurchase program and pay future cash dividends, and - the factors that differentiate us from our competitors.

 In some cases, words such as "would," "could," "may," "should," "predict," "potential," "targets," "continue," "anticipate," "expect," "intend," "plan," "believe," "seek," "estimate," "project," "forecast," "will," the negative of these terms or other variations of such terms and similar expressions relating to the future identify forward-looking statements.
 All forward-looking statements are based on our current outlook, expectations, estimates, projections, beliefs and plans or objectives about our business and our industry.
 These statements are not guarantees of future performance and are subject to risks and uncertainties.
 Actual events or results could differ materially and adversely from those expressed in any such forward-looking statements.
-Risks and uncertainties that could cause actual results to differ materially include those set forth throughout this Quarterly Report on Form 10-Q and, in particular, in the section entitled "Part II.
-Other Information, Item 1A.
-Risk Factors".
+Risks and uncertainties that could cause actual results to differ materially include those set forth throughout this Quarterly Report on Form 10-Q and, in particular, Part II.
+Other Information, "Item 1A.
+Risk Factors."
 Except as required by law, we disclaim any duty to and undertake no obligation to update any forward-looking statements, whether as a result of new information relating to existing conditions, future events or otherwise or to release publicly the results of any future revisions we may make to forward-looking statements to reflect events or circumstances after the date hereof or to reflect the occurrence of unanticipated events.
-Readers are cautioned not to place undue reliance on such statements, which speak only as of the date of this Quarterly Report on Form 10-Q. Readers should carefully review future reports and documents that we file from time to time with the Securities and Exchange Commission, such as our Annual Reports on Form 10-K, Quarterly Reports on Form 10-Q and any Current Reports on Form 8-K.
+Readers are cautioned not to place undue reliance on such statements, which speak only as of the date of this Quarterly Report on Form 10-Q. Readers should carefully review future reports and documents that we file from time to time with the Securities and Exchange Commission, such as our Annual Reports on Form 10-K, Quarterly Reports on Form 10-Q and any Current Reports on Form Form 8-K

-The following management's discussion and analysis should be read in connection with the information presented in our unaudited condensed consolidated financial statements and related notes for the three and nine months ended September 30, 2014 included in this report and our audited consolidated financial statements and related notes for the year ended December 31, 2013 included in our Annual Report on Form 10-K.
+The following management's discussion and analysis should be read in connection with the information presented in our unaudited condensed consolidated financial statements and related notes for the three and six months ended June 30, 2015 included in this report and our audited consolidated financial statements and related notes for the year ended December 31, 2014 included in our Annual Report on Form 10-K.